Back to the Insect Library »

 So...
 What's an Aphid?

-These soft bodied insects are very small, measuring 1/8" at most in length and are either green, yellow, orange, gray, black or white in appearance.
+These soft bodied, pear-shaped insects are very small, measuring 1/8" at most in length and are either green, yellow, orange, gray, black or white in appearance.
 Nymphs look very similar to adults.

 Reproduction Patterns of Aphids